Visiting Palomar Observatory

 - Access to the

-visitors may discuss their special needs with the Gift Shop
+visitors should check-in with the Gift Shop

-attendant—the Gift Shop is located in the Greenway
+attendant (the Gift Shop is located in the Greenway

-Visitor Center.
+any special support needs.
 We regret that we cannot accommodate wheelchair access to

 the Hale Telescope dome at this time.